 NPAC SMS responds to the M-SET.

 If the numberPoolBlockSOA-Origination indicator is set to TRUE, the NPAC SMS sends the M-EVENT-REPORT for the subscription version status attribute value change to the block holder SOA.
 The numberPoolBlockStatusAttributeValueChange would contain the numberPoolBlockStatus set to ‘old’ and the numberPoolBlockFailed-SP-List.
+For the XML interface, PATN – NpbAttributeValueChangeNotification.

 Block holder SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block De-Pool Resend Broadcast (previously NNP flow 2.23)